 What Is OCD?

 OCD is a mental health condition in which a person’s life is significantly affected by a series of obsessions and compulsions to manage those obsessions.
-Unmanaged, these obsessions and compulsion can control a person’s ability to function productively in society.
+Unmanaged, these obsessions and compulsions can control a person’s ability to function productively in society.

 Having an “obsession” in the context of OCD is not just obsessing over a celebrity or really loving a new song.
 Obsessions are a series of thoughts or impulses that a person cannot control.
 Instead of being able to control their thoughts, a person with OCD has obsessions that seem to control them.